1922+ Louis Léon Prieur bisque head Mon Cheri doll 16" tall, with glass

 jointed composition body, doll marked Mon Cheri LP Paris 03, as shown, right.

 The House of Prieur was managed by generations of the Prieur family and claimed

 they were the oldest house of this type in Paris, France.
 Mme.
 Louise

-Amadine Prieur began making doll clothes as early as 1840, Mme.
+Amandine Prieur began making doll clothes as early as 1840, by 1861 Mme.
 Prieur filed for

-bankruptcy in 1861, however, she had paid off all her creditors by 1865 which
+bankruptcy, however, she paid off all her creditors by 1865 which

 included Claude Blampoix Sr., Carl Heinze of

 Hildburghausen, Thϋringia, and Morhardt of Nurnberg, they also bought heads from

 Claude Bastide Louis Prieur & his sister Louise Prieur in 1868 formed a doll